Zakir Naik has made a living out of traveling the world with the challenge,

 So what is the use of demanding to see where Jesus said, “I am God”?
 This is such a poor challenge and reveals shallow knowledge at best, or simply, plain ignorance.
 Unfortunately such is the state of Islamic apologetics.
 And remember this is coming from the very best in Islam.
 Ahmed Deedat used this same challenge.
 Zakir Naik parroted it and every Muslim apologist on the planet echoes it today.

 Even if Jesus did say, “I am God”, it would not necessarily mean that He is God Almighty.
 In the Quran, Pharoah said, “I am your Lord, Most High.”
 (79:24) Therefore, according to Zakir Naik, Pharoah is Allah!
 We have an unequivocal and unambiguous verse from the Quran that proves that.
 This is what you learn from Zakir Naik.

 Jesus never made a generic statement like, “I am God”, but he did claim to be God in very specific and unmistakable ways.
 There is a ton of data in the Bible if you were to read the Bible honestly.
-Let’s look at just one instance to show you what I mean.
+Let’s look at just a couple of instances.